 Buckeye balls are chocolate covered peanut butter balls that are a cross between a truffle and a peanut butter cup.
-And super easy to make!
+This is why they are also called Buckeye Candy.
+They are super easy to make!

-They are called Buckeye Balls or Buckeye Candy because they resemble the chestnut of Ohio’s State Tree, the Buckeye, when dipped in chocolate leaving the top of the peanut butter ball showing.
+They are called Buckeye Balls because they resemble the chestnut of Ohio’s State Tree, the Buckeye, when dipped in chocolate leaving the top of the peanut butter ball showing.

 Gail Tabor shared the first recipe in the Arizona Republic in 1983.
 She said her mother made chocolate covered peanut butter balls for her at Christmas in 1964, and she loved them so much she begged for the recipe.

 When she dipped the first one, the chocolate didn’t quite cover all of the peanut butter ball, and she told her husband, “Hey, it looks like a buckeye.”
 From then on, it became her family tradition to make Buckeye candy for the Ohio State-Michigan game where they cheered for the Ohio Buckeyes, of course.